Genre: 3D RPG

 Session: Revolutionising cardiovascular care: e-health and tele-medicine

-The theme was gaming in healthcare, and we took a look at the history of serious games, games' ability as learning tools, and fianlly some concrete game examples that helped highlight some of the imporant features in games for health
+The theme was gaming in healthcare, and we took a look at the history of serious games, games' ability as learning tools, and fianlly some concrete game examples that helped highlight some of the possibilities with games for health in cardiovascular treatment.